tanitaka-tech/UnityProcessManager/README.md

 It is good to use in the following cases:
 - The request does not have any parameters
-- If the request is not being handled simultaneously
+- If the request is not being waited simultaneously

 ### ① Bind LiteRequestBroker
 ```cs